gusmiller/CMS-Database/README.md

 ### Database Intialization

-The SQL Employer Tracker requires a the CRM database to be initialized before it can be used.
+The CMS Employee Tracker requires a the CMS Employee database to be initialized before it can be used.
 I have provided scripts that can run from the MySQL Shell or MySQL Workbench, but the application database can be generated on the 'fly'.
 This allows inexperienced users to use the application when they launch it for the first time.
 When launching application for the first time, it performs a database validation -make sure database exists (which it won't).
 These are the database validation, initialization and seeding:

 <details style="margin-bottom: 25px; margin-top: 25px;">
 	<summary>1.
 Application attempst to open database and it will not find it.</summary>